-During the investigation, it was also confirmed that the crew members acted in accordance with the established procedures and that the operator complied with its regulatory requirements.
+During the investigation, it was confirmed that the crew members acted in accordance with the established procedures and that the operator complied with its regulatory requirements.

-The investigation has determined that the assistance provided by the aircraft's crew and the actions of ATC and the airport staff were adequate, and that response time of the emergency medical services in the Autonomous Community of the Balearic Islands was within the expected parameters.
+The investigation has determined that the assistance provided by the aircraft's crew was adequate, and that the response time of the emergency medical services in the Autonomous Community in question was within the expected parameters.